 When using OCUFLOX® eye drops avoid direct exposure to sunlight or artificial ultraviolet light.

 OCUFLOX® eye drops should not be recommended for use in children under the age of 12 years.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 Some patients may experience unwanted effects during OCUFLOX® treatment.
 You may need medical treatment if you get some of the side effects.
 Ask your doctor or pharmacist to answer any questions you may have.

-If while undergoing treatment with OCUFLOX® eye drops you experience any side-effects or symptoms which may be due to this medication (whether or not it is mentioned below) please inform your Doctor or Pharmacist as early as possible.
+If while undergoing treatment with OCUFLOX® eye drops you experience any side-effects or symptoms which may be due to this medication (whether or not it is mentioned below) please inform your Doctor or Pharmacist as

 Things which may occur:

 Burning, stinging, tearing and itching of the eyes, feeling something in the eye, inability to tolerate bright light, blurred vision, red and inflamed eyes, swelling around the eyes, mouth, pharynx, under the skin, watery eye, itchy eye/eyelid, skin rash or hives, dry eyes, pain in the eye, shortness of breath or dizziness.

 After using OCUFLOX® eye drops